Active Record

 Connection to multiple databases in different models

-Connections are usually created through ActiveRecord::Base.establish_connection and retrieved by ActiveRecord::Base.connection.
+Connections are usually created through ActiveRecord::Base.establish_connection and retrieved by ActiveRecord::Base.lease_connection.
 All classes inheriting from ActiveRecord::Base will use this connection.
 But you can also set a class-specific connection.
 For example, if Course is an ActiveRecord::Base, but resides in a different database, you can just say Course.establish_connection and Course and all of its subclasses will use this connection instead.

 This feature is implemented by keeping a connection pool in ActiveRecord::Base that is a hash indexed by the class.
 If a connection is requested, the ActiveRecord::Base.retrieve_connection method will go up the class-hierarchy until a connection is found in the connection pool.